Click on question for answers

-Antelope Canyon is the first canyon of Lake Powell.
-It is located east of the city of Page off of Highway 98.
-Antelope Canyon is a Navajo Tribal Park.
-You must go in with a tour company.
-There are tour companies in Page or on Highway 98 that will take you to the Upper Antelope Canyon.
-To go to the Lower Antelope Canyon, you would turn on to Antelope Point Marina Road, also called Navajo N222.
+Antelope Canyon is located east of the city of Page off of Highway 98, in the Navajo Tribal Park.
+In order to tour the canyon, you must be accompanied by a tour guide/tour group.
+There are tour companies that leave from from Page (for Upper Antelope Canyon) and ones that you meet out at the canyon.
+To get to Lower Antelope Canyon, turn on to Antelope Point Marina Road, also called Navajo N22.
 You will find two companies that will take you through the lower canyon.
 Antelope Canyon is a unique and beautiful sandstone sculpture.
 A bright sunny day is your best time to take a tour.
 During the months of April through September you might see the light beams that can be seen mid-day.

-A: A day at Lake Powell can include swimming, beach walking, fishing, boating, kayaking and paddle boarding.
-You can take various tours or rent boats and go exploring through the many canyons of the lake.
-Lake Powell is located in the Glen Canyon National Recreation Area.
-You pay a fee at the entrance gate or show a National Park Pass.
+A day at Lake Powell can include swimming, beach walking, fishing, boating, kayaking, paddle boarding, jet skiing and more.
+You can take a boat tour, or rent your own boat to explore the many canyons of the lake.
+Lake Powell is located in the Glen Canyon National Recreation Area, so you pay a fee at one of the entrace gates or show a National Park Pass.

 You will find evening entertainment at some of the local restaurants featuring live music or Navajo dancers.
 Page has a number of restaurants offering a variety of cuisines, American, Navajo, Mexican, Italian, Japanese, Thai, Chinese and BBQ.
 We also have a movie theater and bowling alley.
 We have a local lecture series that has monthly talks.
 The Wahweap campground has ranger programs at their amphitheater during the summer months.